-Many people turn to smart thermostats to control the heating and cooling in their homes.
-Not only do smart thermostats look more elegant and high tech than their non-smart counterparts, these thermostats also have a lot to offer in terms of efficiency, convenience, and features that can save on heating and cooling costs.
+In recent years, many people have turned to smart thermostats to remotely adjust the heating and cooling in their homes.
+Not only do they look more elegant and sophisticated than their non-smart counterparts, but they offer a lot in terms of efficiency, convenience, and features.
+Best of all, they can help you save on heating and cooling costs.

 What exactly is a smart thermostat?

 A smart thermostat is a thermostat that can be controlled with a phone, tablet, smart speaker, or other internet-connected device.
 Smart thermostats typically allow you to schedule your desired temperature settings, and you can also incorporate them into home automation systems.

 Depending on the specific model, smart thermostats can offer a plethora of cool features.
 Some thermostats, like the best smart thermostats have diagnostic features, which can detect when there’s a problem with your ducting or HVAC system.
 Your smart thermostat may also be able to remind you of when it’s time to perform system maintenance, like when it’s time to change your air filter.
 Additionally, your thermostat may be able to provide you with details regarding your energy consumption., can learn your heating and cooling preferences and automatically adjust based on said learning.
 Many of the

 If you opt for anor , it has Alexa built in, so you don’t necessarily need to purchase a separate smart speaker.
 Some thermostats also include room sensors that can measure the temperature in a specific room or area of the home and heat or cool that room specifically based on the temperature in that local area, reducing hot or cold spots in the home.
 If your thermostat has geofencing, it can recognize when you enter the home and save on heating and cooling cost when you’re away from home.